grassLEE/grassLeeBlog/blog/2023/getting-started-with-technical-writing/index.md

 It's a fair assumption that most people are familiar with the common WYSIWYG platforms, but if this is not the case, log into Google (or create an account, they are FREE!), and follow this quick-start [tutorial](https://support.google.com/docs/answer/7068618?hl=en&co=GENIE.Platform%3DDesktop&oco=0).
 Make sure to familiarize yourself with the basic commands to properly format, save, and share your content.

-The last two entries (iA Writer and OxygenXML) demonstrate some of the more advanced principles of technical writing, i.e., **structured writing**.
-These tools leverage a lightweight markup language, as in the case with iA Writer, and modular, component-based writing, found with OxygenXML.
+The last two entries (iA Writer and OxygenXML) demonstrate some of the more advanced principles of technical writing.
+These tools leverage a lightweight markup language, as is the case with iA Writer, and modular, component-based writing, found with OxygenXML.

 We'll spend a bit more time with that concept and its far-reaching potential in a later article, but for now let's focus on something more tangible and easier to pick up.